 Riley: And that makes a story, it's really not bad, but it still could be better, supposed I had.
 Was there nothing to look at, no people to greet, did not nothing excite you or make your heart beat?
 Nothing I said, growing red as a beet, but a plain horse and wagon on Mulberry Street.

 Heather: The past two months from surgery have been a rollercoaster, to say the least.
 They're such happy, content little girls for what they've gone through.
 They've never lived outside hospital walls and they're still happy; they're not afraid of people.
 It's just amazing to see that they're so brave through all of this.

 The girls’ journey is far from over.
 And it feels a lot of times like we're about to go home, we're almost done, but I have to keep reminding myself we still have a lot of obstacles to overcome.

 The biggest thing is right now they don't have any skull on the top of their heads.
 So, we will have to come back to CHOP and get some reconstruction done.

 CHOP was one of the only places that gave us hope for our girls.
 When we first found out about them, we really didn't know what to expect, but in coming here, it's been a family.
 That really is a place where miracles happen.

 Topics Covered: Conjoined Twins

-Related Centers and Programs: Children's Hospital of Philadelphia, Center for Fetal Diagnosis and Treatment, Division of Neurosurgery, Division of Plastic and Reconstructive Surgery, Division of Pediatric General, Thoracic and Fetal Surgery
+Related Centers and Programs: Children's Hospital of Philadelphia, Richard D. Wood Jr. Center for Fetal Diagnosis and Treatment, Division of Neurosurgery, Division of Plastic and Reconstructive Surgery, Division of Pediatric General, Thoracic and Fetal Surgery